Why do I need to focus calibrate my Canon / Nikon DSLR camera and lens combination and what is the benefit?

 CFSS will focus calibrate all your Canon / Nikon DSLR camera bodies and lenses as well as update firmware and carry out enhanced testing (if specified) all in one session.
 Thus enabling you to concentrate on other parts of your business whilst your equipment is collected by DPD/DPD Local, calibrated by CFSS and returned to you.

 Which Canon & Nikon camera bodies do you support?

 What lenses makes do you support?

 CFSS can test a variety of different types of lenses from ultra wide-angle primes and zooms through to long telephotos up to 800mm in lengh (Current capabilities).
-Canon, Nikon, Sigma, Tamron and Tokina autofocus lens makes are supported.
+Canon, Nikon, Sigma, Tamron and Tokina, Samyang autofocus lens makes are supported.
 Unfortunately we are unable to work with manual focus lenses.

 Can CFSS focus calibrate Sigma Art Lenses?

 Yes we can, by using a combination of FoCal software and Sigma’s Dock system for Firmware updates, CFSS can focus calibrate a range of Sigma Art (A), Contemporary (C) and Sport (S) lenses for Canon and Nikon DSLR camera bodies.